supabase/supavisor/docs/configuration/tenants.md

 `client_idle_timeout` - the maximum duration of an idle client connection

-`default_pool_strategy` - the default strategy when pulling available connections from the pool queue

 `allow_list` - a list of CIDR ranges which are allowed to connect